 Just like Ys VIII’s big update that fixed the game, Ys IX for PC has been ported over by PH3 Games.
 PH3 Games has consistently delivered fantastic Falcom PC releases and Ys IX might be the most impressive one yet for me because of how much better than the console versions it is.
 Not only do you get a scalable release that even runs on very dated laptops, but the image quality issues are completely eliminated.
 The only complaint I have with Ys IX on PC is the draw distance and pop-in issues still being present regardless of the settings used.
 It is still above the PS4 Pro version but is noticeable.

-While the console versions including the PS4 version on PS5 are limited to 60fps, Ys IX on PC supports up to 144hz and you will have no trouble running it well above 60fps even on slightly older hardware once you spend some time in the display and graphics options.
+While the console versions including both the PS4 and PS5 versions are limited to 60fps, Ys IX on PC supports up to 144hz and you will have no trouble running it well above 60fps even on slightly older hardware once you spend some time in the display and graphics options.
 Ys IX will be available for $59.99 on PC or your regional equivalent through Steam.

 Which platform to buy Ys IX on for the best price